abdelmun3m/Dive-into-Design-Patterns/ch3-software-design-principles/SOLID.md

               def feed(animal: Animal):
                 pass
           ```
-      3. A method in the subclass shoudn't throw types of exceptions which the base metod isn't expected to throw.
+      3. A method in the subclass shouldn't throw types of exceptions which the base method isn't expected to throw.
-      4. A subclass shoudn't strengthen pre-condetions: if you expect have a supermethod that expects in the param **int** don't extend it and change the behavior to only accept positive number only.
+      4. A subclass shouldn't strengthen pre-conditions: if you expect to have a supermethod that expects in the param **int** don't extend it and change the behavior to only accept positive numbers.
-      5. A subclass shoudn't weeken the post-condetions: if your super class close db connections after opening it, don't extend the method and keep the connections open for reuse.
+      5. A subclass shouldn't lessen the post-conditions: if your superclass closes db connections after opening it, don't extend the method and keep the connections open for reuse.
-      6. Invariants of superclass must be preserved: invariantes are condetions in which an object makes sense **_don't break you superclass behavior_**.
+      6. Invariants of superclass must be preserved: invariants are conditions in which an object makes sense **_don't break your superclass behaviour_**.
-      7. a subclass shoudn't change te values of private fields of th superclass.
+      7. a subclass shouldn't change the values of private fields of the superclass.

 ## 4-(I) Interface Segregation Princible
-  Clients shoudn't be forced to depend on methods they don't need
+  Clients shouldn't be forced to depend on methods they don't need
-  - Try to make your interfaces narrowenugh
+  - Try to make your interfaces narrow enough
-  - Break down "fat" interfaces into more geanuall and specific ones.
+  - Break down "fat" interfaces into more granular and specific ones.

 ## 5-(D) Dependency Inversion Principles
   **High level** classes shoudn't depend on the **low-level** classes.
-  - **Low Level** classes: implment basic operations such as disk managent an DB interactions.
+  - **Low-Level** classes: implement basic operations such as disk management and DB interactions.
-  - **High Level** Classes: contains complex busniess logic that direct low-level classes to do something.
+  - **High Level** Classes: contains complex business logic that directs low-level classes to do something.
   - Both levels should depend on abstractions
-  - Abstractions shudn't depend on details
+  - Abstractions shouldn't depend on details
-  - Details sould depend on Abstractions
+  - Details should depend on Abstractions
-  - make the low-level classes depend on (directed by) the high level classes
+  - make the low-level classes depend on (directed by) the high-level classes
-  - it is called inversion because it invert the dependency from **High level -> Low Level** to **High Level <- Low Level** (-> menns depends on)
+  - it is called inversion because it inverts the dependency from **High level -> Low Level** to **High Level <- Low Level** (-> means depends on)